okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-auth-code-pkce/use-flow/index.md

 title: Use the Authorization Code Flow with PKCE
 ---

-Just like with the regular authorization code flow, your app starts by redirecting the user's browser to your authorization server's `/authorize` endpoint.
-However, in this instance you will also have to pass along a code challenge.
+Just like with the regular authorization code flow, your app starts by redirecting the user's browser to your [Authorization Server's](/docs/concepts/auth-servers/) `/authorize` endpoint.
+However, in this instance you also have to pass along a code challenge.

 Your first step is to generate a code verifier and challenge: